cloudControl/documentation/Guides/PHP/Joomla 2.5.md

 Ok, now let's get started making these changes and deploying the application.
 We'll begin by putting it under Git control.
 So run the following command to do that:

     cd <your Joomla directory>

     git init .

     git add -A

     git commit -m "First addition of the source files"

 Now that the code's under version control, we're going to create a testing branch as well, so that we have one to test with and one for production.
 Run the following command and it will be done:

     git checkout -b testing

 If you're not familiar with Git, the previous command will checkout a copy of our existing branch, into a new branch, called *testing*.
 You can confirm that you now have two branches, by running the following command:

     git branch

 That will show output similar to below:

     $ git branch
         master
         * testing

 I am using the application name ``cloudcontroldljoomla`` in this example.
 You will of course have to use some different name.
-Now, we need to make our first deployment of both branches to the cloudControl platform.
-To do this we checkout the master branch, create the application in our cloudControl account and push and deploy both deployments.
+Now, we need to make our first deployment of both branches to the dotCloud platform.
+To do this we checkout the master branch, create the application in our dotCloud account and push and deploy both deployments.
 By running the following commands, this will all be done:

     // switch to the master branch
     git checkout master